 Southwestern students will be eligible to enter the certificate program after completion of their first or second year of law school.
 KGI students may enter the certificate program after completion of their first year of the MBS program.

 Students will need to complete a minimum of 2 units at KGI and 4 units at Southwestern to earn the Certificate in Bioscience Industry Law and Practice (KGI courses generally count for 0.5 or 1 unit; Southwestern courses are generally 1, 2 or 3 units).
-Students will be graded as credit/no credit (C+ or better) in the courses they take at the partner school.
+Students will be graded as credit/no credit (and must receive a C+ or better to receive credit) in the courses they take at the partner school.